RainMark/gtk3-tutorial/entry.rst

 =======
 Example
 =======
-Below is an example of a Entry:
+Below is an example of an Entry:

 .. literalinclude:: _examples/entry.c